 Whether you're running patient recruitment yourself or working with a clinical trial patient recruitment company, there are certain metrics you can track to ensure your campaign is running effectively.

-1. The cost per qualified patient.
+The cost per qualified patient

-This is one of the first metrics you can begin tracking once your study launches if you're using a pre-screener landing page to capture patient information and eligibility.
+If you're using a pre-screener to capture patient information and eligibility, cost per qualified patient is one of the first metrics you can begin tracking once your study launches.
 Though you don't know at this stage whether these eligible patients will eventually join the trial, it's valuable to start calculating this cost information as soon as you can.
 These numbers will help you start to decide which ads and placements are performing best – though this may change once your trial gets its first consent.

 Once your campaign has yielded its first consent into the trial, you can calculate the cost per conversion of a patient who has officially joined your trial.
 If a few weeks – or months – have passed since you launched your campaign, this number could seem quite high at first.
 If your campaign continues to perform well, that number will get lower as more patients consent to your trial.
 That's why it's key to also track the next metric on our list.

-It's also important to keep track of how long it tends to take patients to move from screening to consent.
-When you track each stage of patient enrollment, you'll have a better sense of how healthy your patient pipeline looks.
+It's also important to keep track of how long it tends to take patients to move from pre-screening to consent, and from consent to randomization.
+“When you track each stage of patient enrollment, you'll have a better sense of how healthy your patient pipeline looks,” said Tindell.
 You can also calculate your conversion rate from eligible pre-screener completion, to booked screening at the study site, and finally to consent into your trial.
-Choosing to participate in a clinical trial is a big decision, and it often takes several weeks between prescreener completion to consent into a trial.
-The more detailed you can get about conversion rates and costs related to intermediary steps, the clearer idea you'll have about the health of your campaign.
+“Choosing to participate in a clinical trial is a big decision, and it often takes several weeks between pre-screener completion to consent into a trial.
+The more detailed you can get about conversion rates and costs related to intermediary steps, the clearer idea you'll have about the health of your campaign,” Tindell emphasized.

-Keep track of why patients fail your pre-screener, phone validation, or in-person screening.
+Keep track of why patients do not pass your pre-screener, phone validation, or in-person screening.
 If they're not the right age, don't have the condition you're looking for, or don't fit because of another demographic factor, adjusting your ad targeting may help.
 If your ad copy options speak to different eligibility criteria, switching out copy and testing something new can help reduce ineligibility, too.
 This kind of information is also helpful if you or your recruitment company run trials in that condition area again.

 When tracking your campaign's metrics, it's also helpful to have a sense of where your campaign fits in with your industry and the success of past campaigns.
 While every patient population is different, having a general sense of how content that's similar to yours performs on Facebook, for example, can help you get a sense of how your campaign is going as a whole.

 It can be more difficult to determine benchmarks for your more clinical research-specific metrics.
 Your past experience will serve you best here.
-If you're working with an agency, ask them about average time to consent to a trial and other metrics that they've found in their experience, particularly if they've run trials in your condition area before.
+If you're working with an agency, ask them about the average time to consent to a trial and other metrics that they've found in their experience, particularly if they've run trials in your condition area before.
 This is one of the reasons working with an experienced clinical trial patient recruitment company can be a benefit.